The Cycle of Drinking and Withdrawal

 • A drink to take the edge off after work

-• A social habit that triggers autopilot
+• A social trigger that flips us into autopilot

 • A boredom fix, a bedtime routine, a reward system